-Big-box buildings refers to large industrial buildings used for distribution.
-In North America as a whole, there were over four thousand big-box distribution centers in 2017 with a vacancy rate of around 6.9 percent, and existing space amounting to about two trillion square feet.
-The annual taking rent per square foot of big-box distribution space in North America stood at 4.36 U.S. dollars in 2017.
+With the coronavirus crisis accelerating the growth of eCommerce, there is a strong demand for big-box industrial properties, which are usually used as distribution centers.
+In North America as a whole, there rouphly 5,700 big-box distribution centers in the first half of 2020 with a vacancy rate of around 8.4 percent, and existing space amounting to about 2.6 trillion square feet.
+The annual taking rent per square foot of big-box distribution space in North America stood at approximately 5.3 U.S. dollars in 2020.

 The Greater Toronto Area is home to the third largest big-box market in North America.
-The number of big-box buildings in Toronto reached 607 in 2017.
+The number of big-box buildings in Toronto reached 629 in the first half of 2020.